ng-Classic/ng-classic/aio/content/guide/language-service.md

 When you type into the editor, the editor sends information to the language-service process to track the state of your project.

 When you trigger a completion list within a template, the editor first parses the template into an HTML [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-The Angular compiler interprets that tree to determine the context: which module the template is part of, the current scope, the component selector, and where your cursor is in the template AST.
+The Angular Classiccompiler interprets that tree to determine the context: which module the template is part of, the current scope, the component selector, and where your cursor is in the template AST.
 It can then determine the symbols that could potentially be at that position.

 It's a little more involved if you are in an interpolation.
 If you have an interpolation of `{{data.---}}` inside a `div` and need the completion list after `data.---`, the compiler can't use the HTML AST to find the answer.
 The HTML AST can only tell the compiler that there is some text with the characters "`{{data.---}}`".
 That's when the template parser produces an expression AST, which resides within the template AST.
-The Angular Language Services then looks at `data.---` within its context, asks the TypeScript Language Service what the members of `data` are, and returns the list of possibilities.
+The Angular ClassicLanguage Services then looks at `data.---` within its context, asks the TypeScript Language Service what the members of `data` are, and returns the list of possibilities.

 ## More information

-*   For more in-depth information on the implementation, see the [Angular Language Service API](https://github.com/angular/angular/blob/main/packages/language-service/src/types.ts)
+*   For more in-depth information on the implementation, see the [Angular ClassicLanguage Service API](https://github.com/angular/angular/blob/main/packages/language-service/src/types.ts)
 *   For more on the design considerations and intentions, see [design documentation here](https://github.com/angular/vscode-ng-language-service/wiki/Design)
-*   See also [Chuck Jazdzewski's presentation](https://www.youtube.com/watch?v=ez3R0Gi4z5A&t=368s) on the Angular Language Service from [ng-conf](https://www.ng-conf.org) 2017
+*   See also [Chuck Jazdzewski's presentation](https://www.youtube.com/watch?v=ez3R0Gi4z5A&t=368s) on the Angular ClassicLanguage Service from [ng-conf](https://www.ng-conf.org) 2017

 <!-- links -->